wuwei1024/SpringBoot-JDBC-MyBatis/README.md

-# SpringBoot-JDBC/MyBatis-MySql
+# SpringBoot-MVC-JDBC/MyBatis-MySql
-One Spring Boot Demo with JDBC/MyBatis and MySql
+One Spring Boot MVC Demo with JDBC/MyBatis and MySql